mfem/mfem/config/githooks/README.md

   ln -s ../../config/githooks/<hook_script> <hook_script>
 ```

-You may also copy the script directly, if you want to personalize it.
-You just
+(You may also copy the script directly and customize it further, but this way
-won’t benefit from updates automatically if you do so.
+you may miss additional updates in the future.)

 ### Failures

-The `branch-history` check can fail whereas the history is OK.
-This is the case
+The `branch-history` check can fail in some cases when the history is OK.
+For
-when a large number of files was modified for a legitimate reason, or if a
+example, when a large number of files were modified for a legitimate reason, or
-picture was added for documentation.
+when a picture was added for documentation.

-In such case, and only after making sure nothing is wrong, you can rerun the
+If that is the case, make sure the failure is indeed justified, and rerun the
 push command with the `--no-verify` option.
 This will skip the hooks, allowing
 you to push those changes.